nicolasVr/documentation_v2/docs/Utilisateur/Cashless/15 Categories.md

 ---

 Article categories are useful for:
-Item categories are useful for :

 - Organize items by type on the cash register interface.
-- Set the background color and icon corresponding to the item category.
+- Define the background color and icon corresponding to the item category.
 - Classify items for preparation.
 For example, for printing orders in the kitchen or at the bar.
-- Manage VAT for better accounting management.
+- Manage VAT for better accounting.

-## Create a new article category
+## Create a new item category

-Go to the “Article categories” menu in the left-hand column.
+Go to the “Item categories” menu in the left-hand column.
-- Click on “Add category” at top right.
+- Click on “Add a category” in the top right-hand corner.
-- Enter the category name, choose a color for the text and background.
+- Enter the category name
+- Choose a color for the text and background.
-- Select an icon to appear on the cash register interface.
+- Select an icon to appear on the checkout interface.
+  - All icons are listed at [https://fontawesome.com/v4/icons/](https://fontawesome.com/v4/icons/).
 - Click on “Save”.

-  - All icons are listed on [https://fontawesome.com/v4/icons/](https://fontawesome.com/v4/icons/)
+<video width="100%" controls src="/img/categorie-article.mp4" title="Title"></video>

-Your item category has now been created!
+Your product category has been created!
 Now all you have to do is register your items, define their prices and associate them with this category.
 If your partners (exhibitors, artists, musicians, etc.) have a reduced price, you can create a dedicated category to save time.

-<video width="100%" controls src="/img/categorie-article.mp4" title="Title"></video>